 If, after receiving the report of an incident where physical intervention has occurred, the Head of School/Head Teacher considers the school's guidelines have been seriously breached and that further investigation is warranted, the incident should not be pursued, but action in accordance with Child Protection procedures must be taken.
-In these circumstances, any school internal investigation must cease and no further statements should be taken.
-If the school's guidelines have been breached, the Head of School/Head Teacher will contact the Chief Executive Officer and advise the staff member to consult his/her professional association.
+In these circumstances, any school internal investigation must cease, and no further statements should be taken.
+If the school's guidelines have been breached, the Head Teacher will contact the Chief Executive Officer andadvise the staff member to consult his/her professional association.